carolinamoura2000/essai-DTZ-tests-/README.md

 test_dir("C:/Users/carol/iCloudDrive/PUC/DATAZOOM/essai-DTZ-tests-/tests/testthat", reporter=c("minimal", "location"))

-## If you want to run all the tests of a package, you just need to press Ctrl/Cmd + Shift + T (from within RStudio), or run devtools::test() from the R console.
+# If you want to run all the tests of a package, you just need to press Ctrl/Cmd + Shift + T (from within RStudio), or run devtools::test() from the R console.
 ```
+install.packages("datazoom.amazonia")